 The managing agent manages interest rate risk by primarily investing in short duration financial investments and cash.
-The investment committee monitors the duration of these assets on a regular basis.
+The Investment Committee monitors the duration of these assets on a regular basis.

 The following table shows the average duration at the reporting date of the financial instruments that are exposed to movements in market interest rates.

-Duration is a commonly used measure of volatility which gives a better indication than maturity of the likely sensitivity of our portfolio to changes in interest.
-The syndicate manages interest rate risk by primarily investing in short duration financial investments and cash.
-The investment committee monitors the duration of these assets on a regular basis.
+Duration is a commonly used measure of volatility and gives a better indication than maturity of the likely sensitivity of the portfolio to changes in interest rates.